Introducing Italy’s ‘Big Three’ Volcanoes

 Type of volcano: Strato-volcano

-Last time it erupted: Etna is one of the world’s most active volcanoes and erupts every 3-5 years.
+Last eruption: Etna is one of the world’s most active volcanoes and erupts every 3-5 years.
 It last erupted in March 2019.

 Most deadly eruption: In 1669 lava flows destroyed 10 villages on the volcanoes fertile flanks and reached as far as the capital Catania.